rexposadas/simulate-archive/README.md

 simulate
 ========

+This is a library in it's *alpha* stage.
+It was a concept project I built since I work with startups which usually has no QA team.

 ### Why simulate

 It was born out of the need to limit expenses by not hiring a QA team, but still wanting to build a robust and well tested API.
 I also created this library to answer questions we, my current firm, could not answer by simply hiring (if we wanted to hire).